 5. Registration and working of Mutual Funds, working of venture capital funds and collective investment schemes

-6. Regulate the substantial acquisition of shares and take over of companies
+6. Regulate the substantial acquisition of shares and takeover of companies

 7. Foreign institutional investors,